Incest in folklore and mythology: Polytheistic deities

 In numerous polytheistic traditions, incestuous relationships among deities are a common motif, encompassing sibling marriages, parent-child consorts, and other close kin pairings.
 These relationships frequently serve not only as sensational narrative elements but to reinforce the closed genealogical structure inherent in pantheons and to explain the birth of successive generations.
 Gaia and her own son Uranus produced twelve offspring (Titans): six males (Oceanus, Coeus, Crius, Hyperion, Iapetus, and Cronus) and six females (Theia, Rhea, Themis, Mnemosyne, Phoebe, and Tethys).
 Four of the male Titans (Oceanus, Coeus, Hyperion, and Cronus) married their sisters, generating further offspring.
-Later, Zeus, an offspring of the Cronus and Rhea, wed his aunts Themis and Mnemosyne, and also begot Persephone with his older sister Demeter.
+Later, Zeus, an offspring of Cronus and Rhea, wed his aunts Themis and Mnemosyne, and also begot Persephone with his older sister Demeter.
 In Orphic traditions, Persephone's birth is attributed to Zeus and his mother Rhea, exemplifying a deity seducing his own mother.
 Other Greek myths similarly trace the origins of cultural goddesses, such as those of music and dance, to incestuous parentage.
 The siblings Shu and Tefnut produced Geb and Nut, another brother-sister pair who married.
 Their grandson Horus later took his mother Isis as consort, representing a mother-son union.
 Ra occupies multiple relational roles with Hathor, who is depicted variously as his daughter, mother, and wife.
 Hathor herself is at times both mother and spouse to Horus.
 These examples highlight how incestuous unions among deities function as both narrative elements and mythic explanations for polytheistic lineages.
-An ancient Indian tale recounts the goddess Devi birthing Brahma, Vishnu, and Shiva.
-Overcome by desire, she attempts to seduce them; they protest that she is their mother, yet she dismisses this and insists on her right to fulfill her lust.
 A myth from the Indonesian island of Celebes tells of the female deity Lumimu-ut and her son, whom she sends forth with a staff to find a wife shorter than the staff's length.
 Unbeknownst to both, the staff grows until, when reunited, the son mistakes his mother (now comparatively shorter) for his destined bride.
 He marries her, and she bears him many offspring.

 Unwitting incest

 Unwitting incest is a frequent group of motifs in folklore, where individuals unknowingly enter into incestuous relationships due to mistaken identities or ignorance of their true kinship.
-Oedipus-type tales, a subtype of this motif, often additionally also feature a forewarning of the incest that is nonetheless consummated despite efforts to avoid it.
+Oedipus-type tales, a subtype of this motif, often additionally feature a forewarning of the incest that is nonetheless consummated despite efforts to avoid it.
 Narrower examples include a sister accidentally matching her brother's ideal wife criteria and slaves uncovering their shared parentage after being ordered to marry.